Sarpy County Grandparents Rights Lawyer

 To begin the process of seeking visitation, you must file an action with the district court in the county your grandchild lives.
 However, if your grandchild's parents are divorcing or divorced, you must submit your request to the court where the dissolution of marriage proceedings have or are taking place.

-The court process can be overwhelming.
-Our Sarpy County grandparent visitation lawyers will be by your side, helping sort out everything.
+The court process for gaining grandparents rights in Nebraska can be overwhelming.
+Our Sarpy County grandparent rights lawyers will be by your side, helping sort out everything.
 We will ensure that you are represented accurately and completely and determine whether or not your grandchild's family is going through a legal matter that may affect where your petition is sent.

 After filing an action, parties will be required to attend mediation before the case is scheduled for trial.
 The burden rests on the grandparent to demonstrate that a significant beneficial relationship exists, or has existed in the past, between the grandparent and the child and that it would be in the best interests of the child to allow such relationship to continue.
 Neb.
 Rev. Stat. § 43-1802(2).